aaron-nielsen/aaron-nielsen.github.io/teaching/star502.md

 ---
 layout: page
-title: STAT 581A4
+title: STAR 502
 permalink: /teaching/stat581a4/
 ---

 {% include image.html url="/images/581a4.png" width=300 align="right" %}

-STAT 581A4, <i>Applied Multivariate Analysis for Researchers</i>, is a graduate course for non-majors and emphasizes implementing multivariate methods in R.
+STAR 502, <i>Applied Multivariate Analysis for Researchers</i>, is a graduate course for non-majors and emphasizes implementing multivariate methods in R.

 <u>Prerequisite:</u><br>
 STAT 315 (Introduction to the Theory and Practice of Statistics) and some programming experience